Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Experiments

 \subsection{Equivariance Tests}

-To test the equivariance of the scattering transform we perform similar experiments to those of \citet[][Appendix~D]{cobb:efficient_generalized_s2cnn}, considering 100 random test signals with harmonic coefficients sampled from the standard Gaussian distribution and 100 rotations sampled uniformly on \sothree.
-We then compute the mean relative equivariance error between rotating signals before and after application of a scattering transform.
-Results are given in \tbl{\ref{tbl:equivariance}} for $(L, \lambda, L_0) = (256, 2, 32)$, averaged over all scattering coefficients with the same path depth $d$ (for brevity).
+To test the equivariance of the scattering transform we consider 100 random test signals and compute the mean relative equivariance error between rotating signals before and after the scattering transform (see Appendix~\ref{sec:experimental_details:equivariance_tests} for further details).
+Results are given in \tbl{\ref{tbl:equivariance}}, averaged over all scattering coefficients with the same path depth $d$.
 Notice that equivariance errors are small, as expected.
 In fact, equivariance errors are considerably smaller than the standard spherical ReLU layer commonly used in spherical CNNs, which has an error on the order of $\sim35$\% \citep{cobb:efficient_generalized_s2cnn}.
-Notice also that the signal energy for each channel is relatively small for a path length of three and greater, again as expected.
+Notice also that the signal energy for each channel is small for a path length of three and greater, again as expected.